 UEP 0293-15 Corporate Social Responsibility.
-What is the behavior that we—as consumers, community members, and future leaders—expect from corporations, and how do we hold them accountable?
-In this course, we will examine industries that most students are familiar with (apparel, food, etc) as a springboard to thinking about the impact of corporations on a variety of critical issues including water, energy, pollution, waste, human rights, and worker wellbeing.
+What is the behavior that we—as consumers, community members, employees, and future leaders—expect from corporations, and how do we hold them accountable?
+What is it like work in the field of CSR?
+Students will take on various perspectives, from consumer to CSR professional, to examine the impact of corporations on issues such as water, energy, pollution, waste, human rights, and worker wellbeing.
 Throughout the semester, we will explore corporate structures and emerging business models, codes of conduct, transparency & accountability, the social & environmental impact of global supply chains, regulatory & voluntary frameworks, reporting, strategy & communication, and technology as a driver for change.
-Students will have flexibility to explore the issues and industries that most interest them.
+Projects and assignments will mimic the tasks a CSR professional would take on in a corporate or consulting context.
+Material will often pull from the apparel industry, but students will have the flexibility to explore the issues and industries that most interest them.

 UEP 0294-xx Effective Organizations.
 (2 Credits) Course introduces skills for being an effective change agent in organizations dedicated to urban, environmental, and/or social issues.
 Case studies and hands-on exercises introduce ways of thinking and strategies for acting within public and nonprofit organizations.
 Topics to include: aligning organizational mission with external pressures and developments in the field; sustaining motivation and commitment; tapping the power of routines; learning from and with others; communication techniques; teamwork; and cultivating leadership and followership among staff, board, volunteers, and constituents.
 (The course may be taken in tandem with "Collaboration and Partnerships in Policy and Planning" but also works as a stand-alone module.)

 UEP 0294-02 Communication & Media.
-(2 Credits) This 1-SHU module introduces communications and media theory and tools for policy and planning practitioners.
+(1 Credit) This module introduces communications and media theory and tools for policy and planning practitioners.
 Readings will cover various theories of communication and media and their roles in public policy and planning and formation of ideologies.
-Tools that will be introduced include strategic communications planning, narrative power analysis, messaging and framing, media relations, and social media.
+Tools that will be introduced include strategic communications planning, narrative power analysis, messaging and framing, media relations, and social media strategy.
 Students will analyze current news and communications strategies of policy and planning practitioners.
-Students will have ample opportunities in class to practice and role play communications and media strategies (such as mock media interviews and writing op-eds).
+Students will have ample opportunities in class to practice and role play communications and media strategies (such as mock media interviews and writing press releases).

 UEP 0294-05 Planning for Pedestrians and Bicycles.
-(3 Credits) In a rapidly changing field, this design-based course will explore the innovations that are transforming urban areas across the country.
-It will touch on the nexus of policy and planning while delving into the technical side of creating livable communities.
-It is almost an "engineering for planners" class.
-What do we do about the car?
-How do we weave all modes of traffic into our transportation web?
-How has transport planning evolved in the Netherlands and the US over the decades?
-Students will learn how to create bicycle-friendly and pedestrian-friendly urban environments from both a local and a global perspective.
+(3 Credits) Students will use data analysis and apply design guidelines from the US and abroad to better serve pedestrians and cyclists in our communities while making safer streets for all modes.
 Visual tools such as desire line analysis as well as photography and web based design applications will be used to characterize and address bicycle / pedestrian challenges.
-Students will use data analysis and apply cutting-edge design guidelines from the US and abroad to better serve pedestrians and cyclists in our communities while making safer streets for all modes.
 Teams will be formed to assess and redesign a roadway segment and apply course concepts.
 Students will come away with an analytical framework for identifying problems and opportunities in developing communities that are low-stress, safe, and comfortable for walking and biking.